-When a patron record has been inactive for four years and carries no outstanding debt (financial or in borrowed materials), the record is deleted from the library's computer system and is not archived.
-When a patron record is inactive for seven years (regardless of outstanding debt), the record is deleted and not archived.
+When a patron record has been inactive for three years, the record is deleted from the library's computer system and is not archived.

 Personal information about patrons is generally only retained in electronic format with appropriate back-up devices in place to recover in the event of a database failure.
 All back-up devices are located on the library's property and are kept secured at all times in areas that are not accessible to the general public and with limited accessibility by staff.